kubesphere/website/content/en/docs/project-user-guide/application-workloads/jobs.md

 ### Step 2: Enter basic information

 Enter the basic information.
-Refer to the image below as an example.
+The following describes the parameters:

 - **Name**: The name of the Job, which is also the unique identifier.
 - **Alias**: The alias name of the Job, making resources easier to identify.